 When entropy_coding_sync_enabled_flag is equal to 1 and the first coding block in a slice is not the first coding block in the first coding tree block of a row of coding tree blocks in a tile, it is a requirement of bitstream conformance that all of the following shall be correct:

-the last coding block in the slice shall belong to the same row of coding tree blocks as the first coding block in the slice.
+the last coding block in the slice belongs to the same row of coding tree blocks as the first coding block in the slice.

 dependent_slice_flag is equal to 0 for the first slice that belongs to the next row of coding tree blocks.